molily/molily.de/_posts/2020-11-21-testing-angular.md

 We already now how to navigate to an address with `cy.visit('http://localhost:4200')`.

-For simplicity, we set the `baseUrl` configuration option to `'http://localhost:4200'` so we can write `cy.visit('/')` instead.
-Once we write more and more tests, the `baseUrl` comes in handy to avoid repetition.
-More importantly, it allows you to run the tests against different versions of the application, for example development, staging and production.
+Cypress supports a `baseUrl` configuration option so we do not have to hard-code and repeat the full URL.
+We set `baseUrl` to `'http://localhost:4200'` so we can simply write `cy.visit('/')`.

+The `baseUrl` setting allows you to run the tests against different versions of the application, for example development, staging and production.

 <aside class="margin-note">Base URL</aside>

 Edit the Cypress configuration file `cypress.json` in the Angular project directory.
-Add a property `baseUrl` and set it to the Angular development server URL:
+Add a property `baseUrl` and set it to the development server URL:

 ```javascript
 {